P03W/lava-fishing/README.md

-# lava-fishing
+# Lava Fishing

-A fabric minecraft mod that allows you to fish in lava
+This is the repository for the minecraft lava fishing mod